rymeskar/distributed-hash-table/docs/Containarization.md

 Great to find out who is in the current context `kubectl config view`.
 Also, one can evaluate his/her permissions `kubectl auth can-i get pods --as system:anonymous`.
 RoleBindings are namespaced as well!

+## Money
+The Application Logs are super expensive!
+Turn them off!
+Other than that, VMs and public IPs cost money.
+That is why I have deallocated both.

 ## Future Readings
 [Helm](https://helm.sh/) helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.